Managing SNMP

 These are the appliance (Controller, Service Node, Recorder Node, Analytic Node) traps for which clear traps will be sent.

-Note: Appliance IDRAC Firmware version should upgraded to recommended version 5.10.50.00 or later.
+Note: Upgrade the appliance IDRAC Firmware to the recommended version of 5.10.50.00 or later.

 • disk-percent